Ayşe Soysal: Life and career

-Soysal also held office as vice dean of the School of Arts and Sciences, and the chairman of the Department of Mathematics.
-Between 1992 and 2004, Soysal was elected dean of the School of Arts and Sciences for four consecutive terms.
-She also represented Boğaziçi University in the Interuniversity Council (Üniversitelerarası Kurul) and she held board membership for the Turkey branch of UNESCO.
+Soysal also held office as vice dean of the Boğaziçi University Faculty of Arts and Sciences, and the chairman of the Department of Mathematics.
+Between 1992 and 2004, Soysal was elected dean of the Faculty of Arts and Sciences for four consecutive terms.
+She also represented Boğaziçi University in the Inter-University Council and she held board membership for the Turkey branch of UNESCO.